Everything you need to know about MusEQ's menu bar controls, EQ editor, and audio routing.

 Each tab has its own profile picker and Save button, so you can load different profiles into each tab independently.

 MusEQ automatically level-matches the two tabs so you're always comparing EQ differences, not loudness differences.
+It applies a small pregain offset to the louder profile so both tabs play at the same perceived volume.

 The Swap button exchanges the contents of Tab A and Tab B instantly, making it easy to hear the difference between two tuning approaches - even with your eyes closed.